1946

 Article 72.
 (Unchanged)

-The final account of the expenditures and revenue of the State shall be verified and confirmed by the Board of Audit, and it shall be submitted by the Government of the Imperial Diet, together with the report of verification for the said Board.
+The final account of the expenditures and revenue of the State shall be verified and confirmed by the Board of Audit, and it shall be submitted by the Government to the Imperial Diet, together with the report of verification of the said Board.

 Chapter VIII.
 Supplementary Rules